 About this park

 Nagula is Yawuru sea country, constantly changing with the tides and the seasons.
 Important to Yawuru people, this sea country serves up food, culture and stories.
 It has sustained the community for thousands of years.
-It’s great that the park is jointly managed with the Yawuru traditional owners.
+The park is jointly managed with the Yawuru traditional owners.

 ‘The Bay’, as it’s known locally, is a place of great value to the community of Broome.
 There are many things to do here.
 Boating, fishing, kayaking, and birdwatching are all awesome.
 Speaking about awesome, walk on the rocks and you might be in for a prehistoric surprise.
 At low tide you can see the squished impressions of dinosaur prints.
 These awesome creatures walked on rocks here millions of years ago!